hablapps/doric/docs/docs/docs/intro.md

 import doric._
 ```

-If you have basic knowlege of spark you have to change the way to reference to columns, only adding the expected type of
+If you have basic knowledge of spark you have to change the way to reference to columns, only adding the expected type of
 the column.

 ```scala mdoc